oblivioncth/CLIFp/README.md

 That being said, it is perfectly possible to use CLIFp with Flashpoint alone in any manner you see fit.

 ### General
-While CLIFp has multiple functions, typical usage involves one of two main methods:
+While CLIFp has multiple functions, typical usage involves one of three main methods:

 **Auto:**
 This is the most straightforward and hassle free approach.
 Simply use the **--auto** or **-a** switch followed by the GUID/UUID of the game/animation you wish to start, as seen in the following example: